Nick-Chapman/symbolic-emulation/README.md

 # symbolic-emulation

 Symbolic emulation to achieve machine code re-targeting.
+See [code](src/Top.hs)

 Idea is to start with a very minimal ISA, somewhat inspired by 8080.
 Code the emulation.